yuness996/Continuous-Noise-Model-for-Quantum-Circuits/Grover Search Circuits/README_GSA.md

 P(I) = 1 - p
 ```

-The channel is added using a Qiskit Aer `NoiseModel`.

-The ideal Grover circuit is constructed first.
-The noise model is then attached to the supported single-qubit basis gates during simulation.

----

-## Main Pauli-model parameters
+where `p` is the total non-identity error probability.

-A typical parameter block is:
+A typical run is:

 ```python
 results = RunGSA_AllNoise_Pauli(